baasbox/docs/RestAPI/Users/social_login.rst

 library to obtain the OAuth tokens for users account, and store them with the social API provided by BaasBox.

-You can find an application example and tutorial at: :doc:`social_login_tutorial`
+You can find an application example and tutorial at: :doc:`/RestAPI/Tutorial/social_login_tutorial`

 API documentation
 -----------------